techie-joe/techie-joe/readme.md

 👋 Hi, I’m [@techie-joe](//github.com/techie-joe).

-🌱 I’m keen to web development & design.
-I spend my spare time learning about new AI Development & Aesthetics.
+💞️ I really love web development & design.. and I spend my spare time learning about new AI Development and its aesthetics.

-💞️ I’m looking forward to collaborate on any web development projects.
+🌱 I’m looking forward to collaborate on any web development projects.

 ☕️ [Sponsor me a coffee](//github.com/sponsors/techie-joe)